arjunmat/slack-chat/README.md

 Your web-app ID of the user.
 For reference for your support team.

-**sysUser**(Required)
+**defaultSysUser**(Required)

 The text that will be displayed when your support team writes on the channel.
+This will be used if the new option, <b>useUserDetails</b>, is set to false.

-**sysImg**
+**defaultSysImg**

 The image to be displayed when your support team writes on the channel.
+This will be used if the new option, <b>useUserDetails</b>, is set to false.

 **queryInterval**